Diplomado

 Designed for foreign residents and international students who are interested in acquiring a deeper understanding of Chile, the Chilean Studies program provides an online* interdisciplinary exploration of Chilean histories, cultures, literatures, music, and films, as well as an overview of the country's politics, institutions, environmental policies, and social movements.
 The program also incorporates an introduction to Mapuche culture and medicine.
 Together, we explore a complex society that is undergoing rapid change.
 Throughout the year, students also work on a multi-media final project, attend talks by distinguished speakers, and visit cultural sites throughout Santiago.

-All classes are in English (except modules 5 and 6, which are translated simultaneously into English).
+All classes are in English (except the Mapuche module and the popular music and culture workshop, which are translated simultaneously into English).
 Students attend four sessions each week (Tuesdays and Fridays, from 10:15 am to 1:30 pm) as they advance through several modules at a time.
-Two vacation periods are contemplated (July 10-28 and September 11-22).
+Two vacation periods are contemplated (in July and September).

-*Classes are live, recorded, and made available for student convenience.
+*Classes are synchronic, recorded, and made available for student convenience through our online platform U-Cursos.

 The Chilean Studies program includes the following modules:

-The Chilean Society module provides basic knowledge about Chilean institutions, cultural practices, and organizations in order to facilitate a better understanding of Chilean society, and to provide a foundation for the themes and topics that are covered in the other modules.
-Topics discussed include an overview of the Chilean political constitution, the basics of Chilean politics, a panorama of organized religions in Chile, an overview of the main indigenous groups, the education system, gender norms and roles, among others.
+The Chilean Society module provides basic knowledge about Chilean institutions, cultural practices, and organizations in order to facilitate a better understanding of Chilean society, but also to provide a foundation for the themes and topics that are covered in the other modules.
+Topics discussed include an overview of the Chilean political constitution, the basics of the Chilean political structure, a panorama of organized religions in Chile, the Chilean education system, gender roles, among others.

 In the Chilean History and Culture Through Literature and Film module, students watch, analyze and comment on documentary films, feature films, and novels, which articulate important political and cultural themes that have marked Chile during the past fifty years.
-Students are provided with crucial context at the beginning of each session before they participate actively in the discussion of cultural texts.
-By the end of the semester, students will have gained a panoramic understanding of the recent past, and be in a better position to understand Chile's present.
+Students are provided with crucial context at the beginning of each session before they participate actively in the analysis, and in the discussion of, key Chilean films and novels.
+By the end of the semester, students will have gained a panoramic understanding of the recent past and be in a better position to understand Chile’s present.

-The Early Chilean History module provides students with an overview of major historical eras and events, including the colonial era, national independence, the rise of the Chilean Republic, the War of the Pacific, the so-called “pacification” of Mapuche territory, the nitrate era, and the ratification of the Constitution of 1925, among others.
-The main objective of the module is to help students contextualize present structures and institutions in Chile within their historical dimension.
+The Chilean History module provides students with an overview of the major periods and events that make up Chilean history, including the colonial era, national independence, the rise of the Chilean Republic, the War of the Pacific, the so-called “pacification” of Mapuche territory, the nitrate era, the ratification of the Constitution of 1925, industrialization, among others.
+The main objective of the module is to help students contextualize contemporary Chile by connecting with its past.

 The Mapuche of Chile module provides an overview of Mapuche culture and history, and of the most important manifestations of Mapuche political and cultural resistance.
-The module also seeks to contextualize the historic tensions between indigenous communities and the Chilean state.
+The module also seeks to contextualize the historic tensions between indigenous communities and the Chilean state and examines how Mapuche demands are being incorporated into the new constitution, which is currently being drafted by the Constitutional Convention.
 Additionally, the module introduces students to the main components of Mapuche language, medicine, food, family structure and philosophy.

 Translator: Anthony Rauld

-The Political Economy of Chile module discusses some of the main aspects of Chile's political economy and how the country's economic policies have changed over time.
-Some of the topics covered include: the neoliberalization of the economy, Chile's wealth and income distribution, the regional variations of the Chilean economy, the centralization (and decentralization) of economic and political power, and the environmental impact of Chile's extractivist model.
-The module also explores how social/political movements have sought to challenge and reform the Chilean economic model, albeit with limited success.
+The Political Economy of Chile module discusses some of the main aspects of Chile’s political economy and how the country’s economic policies have changed over time.
+Some of the topics covered include: the neoliberalization of the economy, Chile’s wealth and income distribution, the regional variations of the Chilean economy, the centralization (and decentralization) of economic and political power, and the environmental impact of Chile’s extractivist model.
+The module also explores how social/political movements have sought to challenge the Chilean economic model.

 The Chilean Rock and Pop module explores the musical landscapes of Chilean music of the last 60 years.
 Students listen to and analyze some of the most important musicians, bands, and artists of Chile, and they study the contexts in which their songs and albums were produced.
 In six sessions, students discover the different music scenes that have come to shape several generations, from the folk music sounds of the early 1960's to the urban music that is currently listened to on a variety of different online platforms.